 [The operational speed shall not exceed the speed at which the detection system can identify a foreseeable critical situation (e.g. slow, slowing or stationary traffic, lane obstruction etc.) within its field of view and, based upon that identification, cause the vehicle to be brought to a halt behind the hazard automatically with a deceleration rate not exceeding aALKS.]

-The maximum operational speed of the system is defined by the speed operation limits according to the general system classification as defined in paragraph 5.2.

 The required operation range Sfront, shall be calculated using the formula below:

 Vmax-B2= +2*aACSF*(sfront-B2 - (vmax-B2*t System))